PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 * User can mark recipes.

 ##### Additional features
 * Data will be added in a larger scale.
+The source of the data is yet to be determined.